useblocks/sphinx-needs/docs/directives/needflow.rst

 If ``debug`` is set, a debug-output of the generated PlantUML code gets added after the generated image.

-Helpful to identify reasons why a PlantUML build my have thrown errors.
+Helpful to identify reasons why a PlantUML build may have thrown errors.

 Example::